davidchesnut/sp-general-docs/docs/how-to-follow-documents-and-sites-by-using-the-net-client-object-model-in-sharep.md

 ---
-title: How to: Follow documents and sites by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 84366e01-4961-459d-8109-2f1d2d714353
+title: How to Follow documents and sites by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 84366e01-4961-459d-8109-2f1d2d714353
 ---